ThomasLengeling/devart-template/project_posts/2014-02-05-Particles-and-Triangulation.md

 ![Example Image](../project_images/mesh.png "Triangulation")

 The final output is a mesh of points draw on a canvas.
-The canvas includes calculating the Delaunay triangulation of a set of points that behave acordinate to a physics simulation.
+The canvas includes calculating the Delaunay triangulation of a set of points that behave in accordance with the physics simulation.

 The ideas is to use the Custom Search API from google to obtain many images as possible and feed this images to the triangulated mesh.
 The images will only provide the color for each triangle of the mesh.
 This still images come to life with the hand movement of the participants.